 That’s been the story of the 2019 Rice Football season in miniature.
 The defense wows while the offense goes quietly.
 Then when the offense has their moments, the defense is good, but not quite as proficient as we’ve come to expect.
 Special teams has ebbed and flowed, too.

 If Rice puts its best product on the field, there’s no reason why they shouldn’t have at least one, if not multiple conference wins.
 To this point, the Owls’ worst enemy has been themselves.
 They know that but have thus far been unable to find the right combination of all three phases to win.

 The law of averages would suggest that Rice will find that combination.
-With three games left, they’re running out of time.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+With three games left, they’re running out of time.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production

 - Rice Basketball: Owls drop another heartbreaker, this time to UTSA